 Injured on a Job Site?
 Our Philadelphia Construction Accident Lawyers Demand Maximum Compensation

-A 40-foot fall from faulty scaffolding in Center City, a crush injury from a collapsing trench in Kensington, or a head strike from a flying beam on a South Philly renovation can leave construction workers facing staggering medical bills, weeks of lost pay, and complicated battles with multiple insurance companies.
-When a construction accident shatters your livelihood, you need a battle-tested Philadelphia construction accident lawyer who knows how to hold general contractors, subcontractors, and equipment makers accountable.
+A 40-foot fall from faulty scaffolding in Center City, a crush injury from a collapsing trench in Kensington, or a head strike from a flying beam during a South Philly renovation can leave construction workers facing staggering medical bills, weeks of lost pay, and complex disputes with multiple insurance companies.

-• Identifies every liable party, including property owners, construction companies, crane manufacturers, and negligent third-party drivers.
+Identifies every liable party, including property owners, construction companies, crane manufacturers, and negligent third-party drivers.

 From our Center City office, we fight for injured Pennsylvanians across the Greater Philadelphia area, including Bucks, Montgomery, Delaware, and Chester Counties.